microsoft/accessibility-insights-service/packages/resource-deployment/README.md

 ### 1. Accept Azure Marketplace legal terms

-Before to deploy the Azure Batch pool virtual machine image you need to accept the Azure Marketplace legal terms.
+Before to deploy the Azure Batch pool virtual machine image you need to accept the Azure Marketplace legal terms one time on Azure subscription level.
 To accept legal terms use PowerShell Get-AzureRmMarketplaceTerms and Set-AzureRmMarketplaceTerms [API](https://go.microsoft.com/fwlink/?linkid=862451).

 You can use the following PowerShell commands to accept the Azure Marketplace legal terms: